Observable. Measurable. Improvable over time.

-Because the family system wasn't ready to carry it.
+Because the family system is built to carry it.

 A transition occurs—